xebialabs-community/xlr-servicenow-plugin/README.md

 # Overview #

-The xlr-servicenow-plugin is a XL Release plugin that allows to create records on a ServiceNow instance.
+The xlr-servicenow-plugin is a XL Release plugin that allows to work with records on a ServiceNow instance.

 # Requirements #

-This plugin (v2.x) requires XLR 4.8
+This plugin (v3.x) requires XLR 4.8

 ## Types ##